sc0v0ne/LearnAI/checklist/ai_checklist.md

 4. Not using existing solutions

 Explore the existing solutions from the major technology companies.
-It is not always a good idea to create unique solutions
+It is not always a good idea to create unique solutions.

 5. Not comparing to a simple baseline model